 Sun protection

-I don’t tolerate chemical sunscreens.
-I can tolerate this mineral sunscreen on everything but my face.
-I can use a little powdered zinc sunscreen on my face for one day a week without reacting.
-Otherwise, I mostly rely on lightweight protective clothing, hats, and shade to shield me from the sun.
-Many people with MCAS react to sun exposure with rashes, hives, and systemic reactions, so I try to limit my time in direct sun.
-As well, I react to the heat of exercising or working out in the sun in my garden, so I try to garden in the early mornings and late evenings.
+I don’t tolerate chemical sunscreens so I primarily rely on lightweight protective clothing, hats, and shade to shield me from the sun.
+Many people with MCAS react to sun exposure with rashes, hives, and systemic reactions, so I limit my time in direct sun.
+I also react to the heat of exercising or working out in the sun in my garden, so I try to garden or exercise in the early mornings and late evenings.

 Misc.